kubevirt/kubevirt.github.io/_posts/2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt.md

 ```

 # Troubleshooting
-Each step of this guide has a place where to look for possible issues, in general the [troubleshooting guide of kubernetes](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/) can be checked.
-The following list try to ease the possible troubleshooting in the case of problems during each step of this guide:
+Each step of this guide has a place where to look for possible issues, in general, the [troubleshooting guide of kubernetes](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/) can be checked.
+The following list tries to ease the possible troubleshooting in the case of problems during each step of this guide:
 * CRI-O: check the status of the CRI-O service `systemctl status crio` and also the messages in the journal `journalctl -u crio -lf`
 * Kubernetes: check the status of the Kubelet service `systemctl status kubelet` and also the messages in the journal `journalctl -u kubelet -fl`
 * Pods: for checking the status of the pods the kubectl command can be used in different ways
     * `kubectl get pods -A`
     * `kubectl describe pod $pod`
 * Nodes: a `Ready` status would mean everything is ok with the node, otherwise the details of that node can be checked.